 - Encourage your child to attend counseling sessions after they have gone through a traumatic event.

 - Never skip scheduled therapy sessions and follow-up visits.

-- Inform teachers and peers about your child’s This may help them support your child.
+- Inform teachers and peers about your child’s condition.
+This may help them support your child.